 - 1. IBM Db2 Analytics Accelerator software.
 When in doubt: It is better if the accelerator software is at a newer level than the stored procedures.
-See "Updating IBM Db2 Analytics Accelerator software " on page 188. - 2.
+See "Updating IBM Db2 Analytics Accelerator software" on page 216. - 2.
 Prerequisite PTFs for Db2 11 for z/OS or Db2 12 for z/OS.
 See Installing prerequisite PTFs for Db2 for z/OS. - 3.
+Administration client.
+See: - "Updating IBM Db2 Analytics Accelerator Studio" on page 223 - "Updating IBM Data Server Manager" on page 224 - 4.
 Stored procedures.
-See "Updating the IBM Db2 Analytics Accelerator stored procedures" on page 193 - 4.
-Db2 Analytics Accelerator on Z. See Updating Db2 Analytics Accelerator on Z in the Installation Guide.. - 5.
-IBM Db2 Analytics Accelerator Studio.
-Actually, the order does not matter for IBM Db2 Analytics Accelerator Studio.
-You can update it any time.
-See "Updating IBM Db2 Analytics Accelerator Studio" on page 198
+See "Updating the IBM Db2 Analytics Accelerator stored procedures" on page 225 - 5.
+Db2 Analytics Accelerator on Z. See Updating Db2 Analytics Accelerator on Z in the Installation Guide...